How to Build a Winning Go To Market Strategy in 4 Phases

 Most often, inbound and outbound work in sync within companies.

-Today, we’re focusing largely on inbound tactics because its a longer term, higher ROI, and more scalable option.
+Today, we’re focusing largely on inbound tactics because it’s a longer term, higher ROI, and more scalable option.

-What inbound tactics should you use?
+What inbound tactics should you use in a go to market strategy?

 1. Nail your SEO